 Zack Reaves is an acclaimed cellist, teacher, and arranger well versed in a wide range of musical styles.
 His career has taken him around the globe and has consisted of diverse and innovative performances everywhere from Carnegie Hall to local cafes and brewpubs.
 His open-minded and collaborative approach to music has earned him praise among a wide range of audiences.

 As a teacher, Zack carries a strong philosophy of critical thinking and communication through music.
 He believes that anyone can learn to play an instrument and has taught cellists of all ages and skill levels.
-With over a decade of experience, he has taught at institutions such as Oklahoma City University, University of Colorado-Boulder, Denver School of the Arts, Boulder Valley Waldorf School, Richardson High School, and Highland Park High School, as well as maintaining his own private studio.
-Currently, Zack is the Assistant Director of Junior Chamber Music and is also a teaching artist with the LA Phil’s Youth Orchestra Los Angeles.
+With over a decade of experience, he has taught at institutions such as Oklahoma City University, University of Colorado-Boulder, Denver School of the Arts, Boulder Valley Waldorf School, and La Cañada High School, as well as maintaining his own private studio.
+Currently, Zack is the Los Angeles branch director at Junior Chamber Music and is also a teaching artist with the LA Phil’s Youth Orchestra Los Angeles.

 Reaves holds degrees in cello and chamber music performance from Southern Methodist University and the University of Colorado - Boulder.
 His principal teachers include Andres Diaz, Christopher Adkins, András Fejér, David Requiro, Jim Shelley, and Greg Sauer.

-When not making music, Zack enjoys snowboarding, photography, going to the beach, and drinking really fancy coffee.
-You may also spot him working behind the counter cleaning, selling, or setting up instruments at the Metzler Violin Shop.
+When not making music, Zack enjoys snowboarding, hiking, photography, going to the beach, and being very snobby about his coffee.
 He is currently based in Los Angeles, California with his wife, Parisa, and his two dogs, Cassie and Blue.

 Reaves plays on a cello made in 1969 by W.E.
-Hill & Sons and a custom bow made in 2019 by Evan Orman.
+Hill & Sons and a bow made in 2019 by Evan Orman.